Concentration and multitasking, can they go together?

-I have been asked whether improving one’s concentration might interfere with one’s multi-tasking ability.
+I have been asked whether improving concentration might interfere with one’s multi-tasking ability.

-Concentration means doing one thing at a time or thinking on one thought.
-This is the opposite of multi-tasking, where you try to do several things at the same time.
+Concentration means doing one thing at a time or focusing on one thought.
+It is the opposite of multitasking, which involves trying to do several things simultaneously.

-When we do several things at the same time, we are actually moving our attention quickly from one thought or object to another.
-It only seems to us that we are focusing on several tasks at the same time.
+When we do several things simultaneously, we are moving our attention quickly from one thought or object to another.
+It only seems to us that we are focusing on several tasks simultaneously.

-Moving your attention swiftly between tasks, from one topic to another, makes it difficult to focus for more than a short while.
+Moving your attention swiftly between tasks, from one topic to another, makes it challenging to focus for more than a short while.

-Multitasking can become tiring, and could interfere with completing tasks successfully, because it does not allow us to focus on each task long and intently enough.
+Multitasking can become tiring and interfere with task completion because it does not allow us to focus on each task long and intently enough.

 When we move our attention back and forth between several tasks, we lose energy.
-This can sometimes, depending on the tasks we are carry out, make us feel exhausted.
+This can sometimes, depending on the tasks we are carrying out, make us feel exhausted.

 Multitasking Definition

-Multitasking means doing several things at the same time, such as cooking while watching TV, doing homework while listening to music and texting, etc.
+Multitasking means doing several things at the same time, such as cooking while watching TV, doing homework while listening to music, texting, etc.

 Cambridge dictionary multitasking definition – “The ability to do several different jobs at the same time.”